kevva/instagram-analytics/readme.md

 Type: `string`

-Returns a promise for a user stats object with:
+Returns a Promise for a user stats object with:

 * `comments`: Total number of comments
 * `description`: User description